biometricITC/cPP-biometrics/input/Bio cPP.md

 Only a user who knows the mobile device password can enroll or revoke his/her own templates.
-Multiple templates may be enrolled, as separate entries uniquely identified by the TOE and the user (through the mobile User Interface).
+Multiple templates may be enrolled, as separate entries uniquely identified by the TOE, and optionally uniquely identifiable by the user (through the mobile User Interface).

 b)  Mobile biometric verification